taelanulicny/voro/README.md

 ## 👥 Team

-Built with ❤️ by the Moro team.
+Built with ❤️ by Ryan, Taelan, and Johnny

 ---